-Love God with all your heart.
-Love others the way Jesus loves you.
-And make sure all the glory goes to Him!
+So, when you think of me, and when you see someone in different circumstances but still is wresting with the question, How Do I Let Go, remember to Love God with all your heart.
+Love others (even us who are wrestling that gator) the way Jesus loves you.
+And please make sure that all the glory goes to HIM!